Use AI Insights in Power BI Desktop (preview)

 To learn more about Azure Machine Learning, see the following articles:

-- Overview: What is Azure Machine Learning service?
+- Overview: What is Azure Machine Learning?

 - Quick Starts and Tutorials for Azure Machine Learning: Azure Machine Learning Documentation